Dr. Guillaume Chansin

 ABSTRACT

-This presentation will summarize key findings from DSCC's latest reports on MicroLED and AR/VR displays.
+This presentation will summarize key findings from DSCC's latest report on MicroLED and AR/VR displays.
+I will discuss the strength of each technology and will show updated forecasts for both VR and see-through AR.

 BIOGRAPHY